callmeyaz/mutation-tracker/README.md

 }
 ```

-### Mutation descriptor type?
+### Mutation descriptor?
-Mutation descriptor type is the type of mutation information that we need to store with each mutated property.
-In above exampled we have used a **boolean** type but we can use an type we want as long.
-As a best pratice keep it as simpler as possible.
+Mutation descriptor is the type of mutation information that we want to associate with each mutated property.
+In above exampled we have used a **boolean** type descriptor but we can use any descriptor type we want.
+It is suggested though to keep descriptor type as simple as possible.

 ### Usage?